clarafmiranda/projectGame/README.md

 ## What is the game about?

-It's a infinite runner where you have to retrieve rupees while avoiding the bats!
+It's an infinite runner where you have to retrieve rupees while avoiding the bats!

 ## Technologies used